bouchard-matthew/Weather-App/README.md

 2. Daily (Forecast for the next week / 7 days)
 3. Hourly (Forecast for the next 48 hours displayed using Recharts and top-down hour-by-hour breakdown)

-... utilizing mobile-first responsive UI thanks to MUI (Material UI).
+... utilizing mobile-first responsive UI thanks to MUI (Material UI), Typescript components, and Zustands light-weight / barebones state management system.